omelancon/javascript-1/README.md

 ```

 ## Function Type Signature Documentation (Hindley-Milner)
-You shoud document all functions with Hindley-Milner annotation, it is the prevalent type signature documentation in functional languages (haskel, elm, etc.) and it just makes a lot of sense to use it in functional javascript.
+You should document all functions with Hindley-Milner annotation, it is the prevalent type signature documentation in functional languages (Haskell, Elm, etc.) and it just makes a lot of sense to use it in functional javascript.
 ```
 // functionName :: type -> type -> type
 // split :: String -> String -> String